5. Data Stores

 • parallel-ww

-In suffixes nn, nw, and ww, the first character determines whether the system uses 32-bit (n for narrow) or 64-bit (w for wide) unsigned integers for representing resource IDs, and the second character determines whether the system uses 32-bit (n) or 64-bit (w) unsigned integers for representing triple IDs.
+In suffixes nn, nw, and ww, the first character determines whether the system uses 32-bit (n for narrow) or 64-bit (w for wide) unsigned integers for representing resource IDs, and the second character determines whether the system uses 32-bit (n) or 64-bit (w) unsigned integers for representing triple or quad IDs.
 Thus, an nw store can contain at most 4 × 109 resources and at most 1.8 × 1019 triples.

 5.4.2.
 Data Store Properties